 With techniques like task analysis you push yourself to walk an extra mile to complete smaller segments of the actual task, one-by-one while maintaining a driving motivation.

 3. Have a Reward System

-Even though you will get result for the completion of your final task, smaller rewards in between wouldn’t cause any harm.
-Every time you complete a smaller chunk of task, incentivize it before-hand.
+Even though you will get results for the completion of your final task, smaller rewards in between wouldn’t cause any harm.
+Every time you complete a smaller chunk of the task, incentivize it beforehand.
 For instance, you need to complete a report by noon.
 No issues!
 Set your favorite snack as the completion reward and watch your motivation and speed sky-rocket.

 Similarly, Updeed recognized a unique way of rewarding those who bring positivity to the world – Gratitude Wall.
 This method motivates change-makers to continue with their good deeds.

 After implementing the previous method of breaking down the task, you can create a to-do list.
 A to-do list will help you to keep track of the tasks you need to focus on, even according to the priority.

 Celebrate your achievements as you cross off items from your list!
 You’ll feel encouraged as you check off the tasks.